rtbrick/bngblaster/docsrc/sources/configuration/access_line_profiles.rst

    * - `pon-max-down`
      - PON Tree Maximum Data Rate Downstream
      - 0
+   * - `pon-access-line-version`
+     - DRAFT-LIHAWI-00 or DRAFT-LIHAWI-04
+     - DRAFT-LIHAWI-04

 Attributes with values set to 0 will not be sent.